7 Sex Toys For Couples Tested, Reviewed, And Ranked — From Least To Most Buzzworthy

 Did It Get In The Way Of Penetrative Sex?
 Hardly.

-Who I'd Recommend It To: Someone with a longer/bigger vagina than me.
+Who I'd Recommend It To: Someone with a longer/bigger vulva than me.

 I bought the original model back in my early vibrating days, and had the same problem I had with the newest version this time: it's just too big for me.
 Probably because a lot of women had the same complaint, the redesigned We-Vibe 4 Plus is smaller than the original model — but it was still too long for me.
 The tip of the vibe, designed to hit your clit, rested well above my bikini line, making it pretty pointless.